pop-os/desktop-icons-ng/README.md

 * Use file events instead of refreshing the whole desktop
 * Check is desktop folder has write permissions for everyone
-* Adjust label size to put the maximum possible number or lines

 ## How to contribute